UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node.md

 ???- tip "Develop code with big calculations line-by-line "

-    This usage is typically done an interactive node
+    This usage is typically done an interactive session

-### When to use an interactive node
+### When to use an interactive session

 Some users develop computer code on an HPC cluster in a line-by-line fashion.